-Regarding the recent news story: "Calgary Bulldog breeder fined over distressed ‘designer’ dogs".
-The Alberta Veterinary Medical Association would like to reiterate our support for the Canadian Veterinary Medical Association (CVMA)'s position on dog breeding:
+Regarding the 2015 news story: "Calgary Bulldog breeder fined over distressed ‘designer’ dogs".
+The Alberta Veterinary Medical Association would like to reiterate our support for the Canadian Veterinary Medical Association (CVMA)'s position on dog breeding.

-The CVMA opposes the selective breeding of dogs resulting in changes in body form, function or temperament, that are detrimental to the health and quality of life of the dog or that have a negative impact on its behaviour towards people or other dogs.
+The CVMA opposes the selective breeding of dogs resulting in changes in body form, function, coat colour, or temperament, that are potentially detrimental to the quality of life of the resulting progeny.